 Police diversion program

 This diversion program relates to persons arrested for or being questioned in relation to a minor drug offence involving cannabis (i.e. possession of a small amount of cannabis, not more than 50 grams, or an associated item such as a bong).
 The diversion program offers people apprehended for minor drug offences access to professional health intervention, education about the wide-ranging effects and consequences of cannabis use.
 It also offers assistance to stop using cannabis as an alternative to proceeding through the usual court processes.
 To be eligible, a person is required to admit to the offence in an electronically recorded interview but not before talking to their legal representative.

 If you are charged with trafficking a dangerous drug for profit you could face up to 25 years imprisonment.
-Get legal advice if you are going to court for a drug-related offence.
+If you are going to court for a drug-related offence, no matter the severity, get legal advice as soon as possible.

 Court ordered drug diversion

 In certain cases, the court, upon application and eligibility, may order you to attend a drug diversion program within a certain period of time.
 The court may also require you to be of good behaviour for a considerable period of time so as to not commit further offences.
 By complying with the court’s orders a conviction may not be recorded.

 As a number of factors influence behaviour when one consumes alcohol it is important to demonstrate to the court that your personal circumstances either contributed to your alcohol consumption or the reading that was detected.
-Certain medications have an adverse effect on blood alcohol readings.
+Certain medications have an adverse effect on blood alcohol readings, which can be relevent for drink driving offences.